legacysurvey/legacysurvey/pages/dr8/files.rst

 --------------------------------

 As for the **survey-ccds-<camera>-dr8.fits.gz** files but limited by the depth of each observation.
 These files contain the CCDs actually used for the DR8 reductions.
-Columns are the same as for the **survey-ccds-<camera>-dr8.fits.gz** file.
+Columns are the same as for the **survey-ccds-<camera>-dr8.fits.gz** files.

 ccds-annotated-<camera>-dr8.fits.gz
 -----------------------------------

-Versions of the **survey-ccds-<camera>-dr8.fits.gz** files with additional information gathered during calibration pre-processing before running the Tractorreductions.
+Versions of the **survey-ccds-<camera>-dr8.fits.gz** files with additional information gathered during calibration pre-processing before running the Tractor reductions.

 Includes all of the columns in the **survey-ccds-<camera>-dr8.fits.gz** files plus the following: